 Talk to your child about polite ways to respond when encountering someone they don’t know or when finding themselves in a situation they don’t feel comfortable.

 Maybe your child is shy and doesn’t know how to respond in larger crowds or talk to people they barely know.
-Teach your child words they can use in these situations, such as hi, hello, thank you, please, etc.
+It’s always best to be around your child so that you can intervene if necessary.

 See also: How to Raise a Resilient Child